hylandtechoutreach/coding-activities/HtmlCssJsContinued/5JsAlerts.md

 ## Creating Yet Another Button
 For the next button, allow the students to lead the way.
 The button should say `Ravioli`, and the quote should be `Ravioli, Ravioli, give me the formuoli`.

+>Note: If there is not enough time, skip the third button and let the students work individually instead

 1. Ask the students how to make a button in HTML that says "Ravioli"
     - In the HTML section after everything else
     - Opening tag